Building Microservices, 2nd Edition

 Book description

-Distributed systems have become more fine-grained as organizations shift from code-heavy monolithic applications to smaller, self-contained microservices.
-But developing these systems brings its own set of problems.
-With lots of examples and practical advice, this expanded second edition takes a holistic view of the topics system architects and administrators must consider when building, managing, and evolving microservices architectures.
+As organizations shift from monolithic applications to smaller, self-contained microservices, distributed systems have become more fine-grained.
+But developing these new systems brings its own host of problems.
+This expanded second edition takes a holistic view of topics that you need to consider when building, managing, and scaling microservices architectures.

-Author Sam Newman provides you with a firm grounding in the concepts while diving into the latest solutions for modeling, integrating, testing, deploying, and monitoring your own autonomous services.
-Through real-world examples, you’ll learn how organizations worldwide are getting the most out of these architectures.
-Microservices technologies are moving quickly.
+Through clear examples and practical advice, author Sam Newman gives everyone from architects and developers to testers and IT operators a firm grounding in the concepts.
+You'll dive into the latest solutions for modeling, integrating, testing, deploying, and monitoring your own autonomous services.
+Real-world cases reveal how organizations today manage to get the most out of these architectures.

+Microservices technologies continue to move quickly.
 This book brings you up to speed.

 - Get new information on user interfaces, container orchestration, and serverless

-- Use microservices to align system design with your organization’s goals
+- Align system design with your organization's goals

-- Explore options for integrating a service with the rest of your system
+- Explore options for integrating a service with your system

 - Examine the complexities of testing and monitoring distributed services